-How to Care for Your Colorful Mums This Fall
+How To Care for Mums for Plenty of Fall Color

-Once in the ground, cut the stems of the mums to 3 to 4 inches above the ground.
-Leaving a little bit of the stems will ensure that next year you have a full plant, as the new stems will grow from these trimmed stems.
-Once the ground has frozen, add a layer of mulch, either straw or leaves, over the plant to help keep it insulated.
-This keeps the ground from going through a cycle of warming-freezing-warming which only serves to confuse the plant as the whether it should stay dormant or begin putting out new growth.
-Watch for new foliage in the spring, fertilize with an organic fertilizer, and pinch every 2-4 weeks to ensure you have sturdy plants come fall.
+Once in the ground, cut the stems of the mums at three to four inches above the ground.
+Leaving a little bit of the stems will ensure you have a full plant next year, as the new stems will grow from these trimmed stems.
+Once the ground has frozen, add a layer of either mulch, straw, or leaves over the plant to help keep it insulated.
+Mulching keeps the soil from going through a cycle of warming to freezing and back to warming, which only confuses the plant as to whether it should stay dormant or begin new growth.
+Watch for new foliage in the spring, fertilize with organic fertilizer, and pinch every two to four weeks to ensure you have sturdy plants come fall.